Rear Window (1954, Alfred Hitchcock)

 It’s not just visually that Hitchcock subsumes us, incidentally, in the environment of his apartment and courtyard.
 The music by Franz Waxman is among the most unusual and innovative Hollywood scores of the classic period, though to even call this a classic-era studio picture seems laughably reductive.
 Waxman doesn’t write a conventional background score, instead crafting with brilliant recordists John Cope and Harry Lindgren an absorbing sound design that completely and resourcefully steeps the audience into the summer days and nights here exhibited — the bustling of activity is detailed and impressionistic and as much a brilliant piece of subjective stylization as the set itself.
 And all the while, Waxman finds incidental sources for musical intervention, adding to the nearly tangible atmosphere, chief among them the gradual progress of a composer in Jeff’s neighborhood at work on a song.
 Lisa comments at one point that it sounds as if it’s being written just for her romantic evening with Jeff.
 “No wonder he’s having so much trouble with it,” Jeff quips before looking away resigned.

 Hitchcock also finds a rare cinematic coup here with the passage of time; with fades in and out and the lighting of the studio ceiling he emphasizes the goings-on in the neighborhood through a progression of hours and days, and we get a sense of a full-bodied chronology in the way we shift from a tender kiss to a bitter argument, from hours asleep to the realization with a glimpse of the wrist that something has missed Jeff’s watchful eyes.
-The sense of confinement is absolute, with the only direct connections with anything beyond Jeff’s own apartment being phone calls, Stella’s appointments, Lisa’s errands, and periodic visits from an old impatient, nosy policeman friend.
+The sense of confinement is absolute, the only direct connections with anything beyond Jeff’s own apartment being phone calls, Stella’s appointments, Lisa’s errands, and periodic visits from an old impatient, nosy policeman friend.
 So by the climax, as much as he’s now heroically discovered and put together, his helplessness is absolute.
 Hitchcock knew the limitation of scope would involve us all the more and that the emotional content of the film, from fear and suspense to anger and sorrow, would be like pushing buttons given that he here had a courtyard full of little movies to show us… but we’re involved in all this largely because Stewart’s Jeff is doing what we would like to do.
 We’d like to spy and see what’s happening behind those curtains; we’d like to discover a murder in progress or fresh, a strange impulse Lisa captures beautifully in her classic line: “You and me with long faces, plunged into despair because we find out a man didn’t kill his wife.
 We’re two of the most frightening ghouls I’ve ever known.”
 The frightening ghouls are all of us, too, because at that moment we’re just as disappointed.

 Hitchcock and Hayes make time amidst all the witty, deadpan dialogue (as much of it delivered by Kelly as by Ritter; the former’s “I’ve always wanted to meet Mrs. Thorwold” is possibly the funniest moment in any Hitchcock film) for serious conversations about the ethics of what Jeff and Lisa are doing.
 But the more salient question is why they’re doing it.
 That’s the lingering matter we’re left to wonder about — why they are obsessing over this and why we’re right there with them.
 Jeff’s disease is initially regarded with stern condescension by his female cohorts but soon spreads to them unfettered to the point that Lisa’s digging holes and breaking into apartments for him and he’s loving every second of it (of course underlining as much about their relationship as the story, which is a crucial point to the way this particular film works).
 As deservedly happy and pleasurable as the finale is, the lingering questions Rear Window leaves us about a particular nastiness of human nature are inescapable long after the literal curtain is lowered.